w3c/smufl/markdown/specification/font-metadata-locations.md

 On Linux, $XDG_DATA_HOME is an environment variable for user-specific configuration files, defined by the [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/latest/).

-On OS X, \~ is a shortcut to the current user's home folder, e.g. /Users/*username*/.
+On macOS, \~ is a shortcut to the current user's home folder, e.g. /Users/*username*/.

 It is not typically necessary to require administrator privileges to